-Nihar R Desai MD, MPHAssistant Professor of Medicine, Section of Cardiovascular Medicine Clinical Investigator, Center for Outcomes Research and Evaluation, Yale School of Medicine, New Haven, CT
+Nihar R. Desai MD, MPHAssistant Professor of Medicine, Section of Cardiovascular Medicine Clinical Investigator, Center for Outcomes Research and Evaluation, Yale School of Medicine, New Haven, Connecticut

 He graduated with highest honors from Lehigh University before completing an internship in the Clinton White House.
 He then attended the University of Connecticut School of Medicine where he received his Doctorate in Medicine and the Harvard School of Public Health where he received his Master’s in Public Health.
 Dr. Desai completed his residency training in Internal Medicine as well as his clinical fellowship in Cardiovascular Medicine at Brigham and Women’s Hospital and Harvard Medical School.

 He then completed a research fellowship at the TIMI Study Group with Dr. Eugene Braunwald.
 His scholarly work has been published in New England Journal of Medicine, Journal of the American Medical Association, Circulation, and the Journal of the American College of Cardiology.
 He has served in leadership roles in the American Medical Association, the American College of Cardiology, and the American Heart Association and is deeply committing to advocating for our patients and our profession.